Skip to content

 Christmas markets in GermanChristmas markets in German

-Christmas markets are “the icing on that advent cake”.
+Christmas markets are “the icing on that Advent cake”.
 They seem to be written into the German DNA as much as a desire for orderliness and fast driving on the Autobahn.

 Christmas markets in German

 Germany has a love affair with stars for the festive season, and they range from pretty paper stars to the beautiful Moravian stars that now come in all colors and sizes.
+You can learn how to make paper stars yourself!

 Christmas markets in German